Chaitanyarai899/Twitter-NLP-WebApp/README.md

 # Twitter-NLP-WebApp
+An EDA project with a visualisation dashboard built with streamlit.
 This a webApp that analysis tweets by extracting them through twitter's API.
 The tweets are catogarized as positive, negative or neutral using natural language processing.
 This app is build with streamlit, pandas, numpy, tweepy and some other commonly used python modules.
 The webApp is live at this link: https://twitternlpwebapp.onrender.com